willake/vreactable/README.md

 ## Credits

 VReactable is a research project conducted at  [Hogeschool voor de Kunsten Utrecht](https://www.hku.nl/).
-We are in collaboration with XR researcher [Joris Weijdom](https://www.hku.nl/en/research/professorships/performative-creative-processes/phd-research-joris-weijdom) to create a tool designed to inspire XR artists and captivate individuals without prior experience in XR.
+We are supervised by the XR researcher [Joris Weijdom](https://www.hku.nl/en/research/professorships/performative-creative-processes/phd-research-joris-weijdom) to create a tool designed to inspire XR artists and captivate individuals without prior experience in XR.

 The rights to this project are reserved by HKU.
 When referencing this project, it is necessary to acknowledge HKU.
 Additionally, it would be appreciated to mention the individuals who actively contributed to the development of this tool.